kwahoo2/bldcMortar-drive/README.md

 * a nRF52840-based board plus TI DRV10983 driver boards, for example [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dongle) and MIKROE BRUSHLESS 3 CLICK board should work

-* additionally a SWD programmer, the nRF52840 DK board can be used for this purpose.
+* additionally a SWD programmer, a nRF52840 DK board can be used for this purpose.
 Not needed if a board with bootloader (eg. nRF52840 Dongle) is used.

 ## Installation